Device Type

 * <https://nvdam.widen.net/s/zkfqjmtds2/jetson-orin-datasheet-nano-developer-kit-3575392-r2>

-The Orin Nano is the current offering from Nvidia, replacing the Jetson Nano.
+The Orin Nano is Nvidia's current offering, replacing the Jetson Nano.
+CHI\@Edge images target the NVMe variant of the developer kit (`jetson-orin-nano-devkit-nvme`);

 ## Hardware Summary Table